By ProFellow Founder, Dr. Vicki Johnson

 Unfortunately, early in my career I had no knowledge of “fully funded” graduate programs.
 I wanted to achieve a top graduate degree in Public Health but my choices of programs were limited to those I could “afford” (with loans!).
 I quickly ruled out a Ph.D. due to my assumptions about the cost of a 5-year program and in 2006, I completed a 1-year MSc in Public Health at the London School of Hygiene and Tropical Medicine.
 Although this program was “cheaper” than comparable 2-year master’s programs in the U.S., I still had to take on five figures in student loans, work part-time in a call center while studying, and apply for an external research grant.

-To further ProFellow’s mission of helping people discover funding opportunities for graduate school, I created a FREE Directory of Fully Funded Graduate Programs and Full Funding Awards listing more than 500 fully funded Ph.D. and master’s programs and full funding awards in more than 40 disciplines.
-Get the FREE Directory here!
+To further ProFellow’s mission of helping people discover funding opportunities for graduate school, you are welcome to receive a FREE copy of our Directory of Fully Funded Graduate Programs and Full Funding Awards.

 2. Being saddled with student debt from graduate school will be more detrimental to your career than having no graduate degree